Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Simulation Study

+In this case, AIC struggles to select the second dimension, selecting the correct rank with $57$\% accuracy, going up to $61$\% accuracy with $T = 250$.
+On the other hand, BIC, EBIC, and the Bench maintain $99$\% accuracy, with the EBIC going to $100$\% as the number of observations increases.

+Overestimating the true rank of the first dimension ($\widehat{r}_1 = 3$) leads to similar conclusions, the difference being that AIC performs considerably better, selecting the correct rank with $83$\% accuracy and increasing to $84$\% as the number of observations increases.

+Furthermore, to assess performance under dimensions matching the empirical application, a design with $N_1 = 9$, $N_2 = 4$, $T=180$, true rank $(2,1)$ and lag one is also considered.
+The results are consistent with the findings above: BIC, EBIC, and the Bench all select the correct ranks at rates above $91$\%, while AIC lags behind at around $84$\% and $82$\% for the two dimensions.
+Overall, BIC, EBIC, and the Bench all perform well, with the EBIC performing marginally better.

-We also investigate the joint performance of rank and lag selection using information criteria.
-To this end, we conduct an additional simulation study evaluating the ability of AIC and BIC to recover the true rank-lag specification, restricting the maximum lag order to two.
+Next, the joint performance of rank and lag selection using information criteria is investigated.
+To this end, an additional simulation study is conducted, evaluating their ability to recover the true rank-lag specification, with the maximum lag order restricted to two.
 The experimental setup is identical to the previous simulations, including the fully reduced case, partially reduced cases and the case with no rank reduction.
+Note that the Bench method of \citet{xiao_reduced_forth} is omitted from this analysis, as it does not involve the joint selection of ranks and lag order.

 Table \ref{tab:sim34_lag1} reports the results when the true lag is one.
-Overall, BIC identifies the correct rank and lag with high accuracy and consistently outperforms AIC.
-For example, when the true ranks are $(1,1)$, AIC selects the correct ranks only about $47$\% and $43$\% of the time and the true lag just $6$\% of the time.
-By contrast, BIC selects the correct ranks $94$\% and $100$\% of the time, with the correct lag chosen approximately $89$\% of the time.
-In the partially reduced cases, AIC struggles to identify the reduced rank dimension, correctly selecting it only about $40$\% of the time, although it consistently chooses the full rank dimension ($100$\%).
-This missclassification extends to lag selection: AIC tends to favor higher lag orders, while BIC always selects the true lag (one).
-A similar pattern emerges in the full rank case, where AIC again favors higher lags, while BIC selects the true lag with much greater reliability.
+Overall, BIC and EBIC identify the correct rank and lag with high accuracy and consistently outperform AIC.
+For example, when the true ranks are $(1,1)$, AIC selects the correct ranks only about $37$\% and $49$\% of the time and the true lag just $8$\% of the time.
+By contrast, BIC and EBIC select the correct ranks $100$\% and $99$\% of the time, with the correct lag chosen approximately $90$\% of the time for the BIC, and at least $99$\% of the time for the EBIC.
+In the partially reduced cases, AIC struggles to identify the reduced rank dimension, correctly selecting it only about $34$\% of the time in the worst case, although it consistently chooses the full rank dimension ($100$\%).
+This misclassification extends to lag selection: AIC tends to favor higher lag orders, while BIC and EBIC select the true lag at rates of at least $90$\%.
+A similar pattern emerges in the full rank case, where AIC again favors higher lags, while BIC and EBIC select the true lag with much greater reliability.